What los angeles is called in mexico?

-The original name is The Town of Our Lady the Queen of the Angels of the River Porciúncula (in English, The Town of Our Lady the Queen of the Angels of the River Porciúncula), which gives it one of the longest and shortest place names (referring to its shortening of LA) in the world.
-The Los Angeles Chamber of Commerce feared that the South Pacific would control the port and, therefore, tried to favor the location of San Pedro, prompting the Free Port Struggle.
-Since it was founded as a small settlement in the late 18th century, Los Angeles depended on its own river for water, building a system of reservoirs and open ditches, as well as canals to irrigate nearby fields.
-Riots against Latinos in Los Angeles also erupted in a similar way in other cities in California, Texas and Arizona, as well as in northern cities such as Chicago, Philadelphia and Detroit.
+The original name of Los Angeles is The Town of Our Lady the Queen of the Angels of the River Porciúncula, which is one of the longest and shortest place names in the world.
+The Los Angeles Chamber of Commerce was concerned that the South Pacific would take control of the port, so they attempted to promote San Pedro, leading to the Free Port Struggle.
+Since its establishment as a small settlement in the late 18th century, Los Angeles has relied on its own river for water, constructing a system of reservoirs, open ditches, and canals to irrigate nearby fields.
+In addition to Los Angeles, riots against Latinos occurred in other cities in California, Texas, and Arizona, as well as in northern cities such as Chicago, Philadelphia, and Detroit.

-Lippencott later resigned from the Reclamation Service, took a job with the Los Angeles Water Department as Mulholland's assistant, and handed over Reclamation Service maps, field studies, and stream measurements to the city.
-While the Latino community within the city of Los Angeles was once centered on the east side, it now spans the entire city.
-It included the huge floodplain drained by the Los Angeles and San Gabriel rivers and the South Channel Islands, including the Santa Barbara, San Clemente, Santa Catalina and San Nicolas Islands.
-The survival and success of Los Angeles depended heavily on the presence of a nearby and prosperous village of Tongva called Yaanga.
+Lippencott eventually left the Reclamation Service and became an assistant to Mulholland at the Los Angeles Water Department, providing them with Reclamation Service maps, field studies, and stream measurements.
+The Latino community in Los Angeles was once concentrated on the east side but now spans across the entire city.
+This includes the huge floodplain drained by the Los Angeles and San Gabriel rivers and the South Channel Islands, including Santa Barbara, San Clemente, Santa Catalina, and San Nicolas Islands.
+The success of Los Angeles was heavily dependent on Yaanga, a nearby prosperous village of Tongva.

 Leave Reply